Glendora Real Estate Agent (626) 315-1395 Podley Properties Glendora

-Podley Properties Glendora (626) 315-1395 Podley Properties Glendora http://www.carealestateguide.com David Wilson is a Realtor with Podley Properties, Glendora.
-For all your real estate needs in Glendora and the surrounding cities, call David.
-Located in the foothills of the picturesque San Gabriel Mountains, Glendora is only about 30 miles from downtown Los Angeles.
-The city is located 6 miles northeast of West Covina and about 21 miles north of Anaheim, CA. Its great location offers convenient access to important commercial, the arts, scholastic and outdoors areas in Southern California.
-Glendora is one of Socals nicest places to live with a variety of homes – from cozy turn-of-the-century cottages to prestigious executive hillside estates.
+Podley Properties Glendora (626) 315-1395 Podley Properties Glendora http://www.carealestateguide.com David Wilson is a real estate agent at Podley Properties, Glendora.
+For all your real estate needs in Glendora and the surrounding cities, give David a call today.
+Nestled in the foothills of the picturesque San Gabriel Mountains, Glendora is about 27 miles from downtown Los Angeles.
+The city is about 6 miles northeast of West Covina and about 21 miles north of Anaheim, CA. Its strategic location offers convenient access to important business, cultural, educational and recreational areas in Southern California.
+Glendora is one of Southern Californias most attractive residential communities with many different types of homes – from cozy turn-of-the-century cottages to prestigious executive hillside estates.
 The city's oak- and palm-lined streets are well suited to the temperate, Mediterranean climate.
 City officials say that Glendora as "an upscale but understated suburban city", where neighbors "know and speak to one another" and where "business people work together with the collaborative spirit and zeal of their pioneering ancestors."
-The city believes that in Glendora, people are family, and families are the number one priority.
-The community has become a great place to live, work and play for those who cherish small-town living and traditional American values.
-Glendora's varied business community ranges from the downtown "Village", where personalized service is provided by several owner-operated retail stores, to corporate headquarters of major U.S. and international companies, including Rain Bird Sprinkler Manufacturing Company and the National Hot Rod Association.
+The city believes that in Glendora, everyone is family, and families are the number one priority.
+The community is a fantastic place to live, work and play for those who want a small-town living and traditional American values.
+Glendora's diversified business community ranges from the downtown "Village", where personalized service is provided by several owner-operated retail stores, to corporate headquarters of major U.S. and international companies, including Rain Bird Sprinkler Manufacturing Company and the National Hot Rod Association.
 The city is also home to two major hospitals in Southern California, and Citrus Community College, an educational institution recognized as an international leader in art, performance and media education.
 Known as the "Pride of the Foothills", Glendora is the site of the largest growth bougainvillea in the United States.
 Podley Properties Glendora is located at 755 E Rte 66, Glendora, CA 91740. #Keywords# Podley Properties Podley Properties Glendora Glendora Glendora Real Estate Glendora Realtor Glendora Realtors Glendora Real Estate Agent Glendora Real Estate Agents David Wilson Podley Glendora Homes For Sale Glendora Property Listings Best Realtor In Glendora Best Real Estate Agent In Glendora Number One Realtor In Glendora Number One Real Estate Agent In Glendora #1 Realtor In Glendora #1 Real Estate Agent In Glendora https://youtu.be/8DeiNEP7On0 https://www.youtube.com/watch?v=lMY9XtB4hHU

 Glendora Real Estate Agent (626) 315-1395 Podley Properties Glendora